yvon/ask/README.md

   make 2>&1 | ask "why this error?" ask - < data
 ```

 ---

+## Beliefs
+1. **One-shot prompting is more effective than conversations** - I find it better to craft a single, well-thought-out prompt and iterate on it if needed, rather than having back-and-forth conversations with the model.

+2. **Full prompt control matters** - I want complete visibility and control over what's sent to the LLM, without agents hiding information or adding unnecessary complexity.

+3. **Token efficiency is both practical and responsible** - LLMs consume significant energy, so minimizing token usage is not just cost-effective but also more environmentally conscious.

+---
 Most of the code in this project has been written by hand.
 What was not has been carefully read and validated.